 If you need further assistance please contact help@udisc.com.

-Want more tips from your fellow disc golfers?
-Check out our Community Forum here!
+For more tips from your fellow disc golfers, check out the UDisc Forum here: Landing Zone.